 Can a German Schengen Visa Be Extended?

-As a rule a German Schengen Visa’s period cannot be extended.
-The rule, however, disregards the cases when there’re serious grounds upon which you cannot leave Germany, as follows:
+As a rule, a German Schengen Visa cannot be extended.
+The rule, however, disregards the cases when there are serious grounds upon which you cannot leave Germany, as follows:

 - Force Majeure.
-When there’re strong reasons beyond your control which prevent your return in the home country, i.e. natural disasters, no air traffic due to bad weather, etc.
+When there are strong reasons beyond your control, which prevent your return in the home country.
+I.e. natural disasters, no air traffic due to bad weather, etc.

 - Humanitarian Reasons.
-When you’re incapable of traveling, a disastrous event of your family member living in Germany, and similar.
+When you are incapable of traveling due to a disastrous event of a family member living in Germany, and similar.

 - Serious Personal Reasons.
 In case of an unforeseen crucial business or professional event that cannot wait.

 - Late Entry in the Schengen Area.
-When you have been late in entering Germany, and you didn’t fully used your visa period.
+When you have been late in entering Germany and you did not fully use your visa period.